-Risk Category Expected direction of change of risk Rationale Macroeconomic Conditions ۲ No expected change.
-The Board expects continued volatility as the market reacts, amongst other things, to the implementation of President Trump's policy measures as well as any developments in Brexit negotiations.
-The Trump Administration's anticipated stimulus measures are expected to contribute to US GDP growth and this in turn should translate to future rate rises, albeit on a gradual trajectory.
-Credit Risk No expected change.
-Default rates are expected to remain low in 2017 and focused primarily on specific sectors.
-Liquidity Risk • No expected change.
-Liquidity risk is managed by the Investment Manager to ensure that the Company maintains sufficient working capital in cash or near cash form so as to be able to meet the Company's ongoing requirements as these are budgeted for.
-Fund Performance + The Board believes a rising rate and low default environment is favourable to a loans portfolio and could result in additional income as portfolio investments break through their LIBOR floors.
-Level of Discount/ Premium + The Board believes the Company continues to be an attractive risk-adjusted investment proposition and expects the level of discount/premium to reflect this as demand for shorter duration assets, such as loans, increases in light of the macroeconomic environment.
-The Company's ability to issue and repurchase shares, the Redemption Offer (if the Company's shares trade wider than a 5% discount in the 3 months to 31 December each year) and an annual continuation vote (effective from this year) all contribute to effective management of the discount or premium at which the Company's shares trade.
-Operational Risk • No expected changes.
+RISK CATEGORY EXPECTED DIRECTION OF CHANGE RATIONALE MACRO ECONOMIC CONDITIONS ٠ No expected change.
+The Board expects continued volatility as the market reacts amongst other things, to the implementation of President Trump's policy measures as well as any developments in Brexit negotiations.
+The Trump Administration's anticipated stimulus measures are expected to contribute to U.S. GDP growth and this in turn should translate to future rate rises, albeit on a gradual trajectory CREDIT RISK ٠ No expected change.
+Default rates are expected to remain low in 2018 and focused primarily on specific sectors LIQUIDITY RISK ٠ No expected change.
+Liquidity Risk is managed by the Investment Manager to ensure that the Company maintains sufficient working capital in cash or near cash forms as to be able to meet the Company's ongoing requirements as these are budgeted for FUND PERFORMANCE ٠ The Board believes a rising rate and low default environment is favourable to a loans portfolio and could result in additional income LEVEL OF DISCOUNT/ PREMIUM ٠ The Board believes the Company continues to be an attractive risk adjusted investment proposition and expects the level of discount/premium to reflect this as demand for shorter duration assets such as loans increases in light of the macroeconomic environment.
+The Company's ability to issue and repurchase shares, the Redemption Offer (if the Company's shares trade wider than a 5% discount in the 3 months to 31 December each year) and an annual continuation vote all contribute to effective management of the discount or premium at which the Company's shares trade.
+OPERATIONAL RISK ٠ No expected changes